open-organization/open-perspectives/opening-up-social-impact-focused-organizations/opening-up-social-impact-focused-organizations.md

 An ad hoc network like this—indeed a coalition built from the ground up—will cross-cut topics, regions, organizations, and existing networks.
 By having common talking points, you'll be able to support each other and find alignment.
 The same documentation can be used to influence senior leaders and provide talking points for "digital and data" efforts.
 Use examples from your work and align them with the strategy and organizational themes such as localization and resilience.

 The work of incorporating openness into social impact-focused work can be a slog.
-However, much like our counterparts in the InnerSource network and the cooperative economy, we see potential to make hybrids that suit the models and cultures of an organization while retaining open values and principles.
+However, much like our counterparts in the InnerSource network and the cooperative economy, we see potential to make hybrids that suit the models and cultures of an organization while retaining open values and principles.[^innersource-commons]

 There is no interagency subcommittee on open source for social impact-focused responses.
-There is no network of civil society/humanitarian/tech organizations in open source.
+There is no single network of civil society/humanitarian/tech organizations in open source.
 There is only a loosely connected community of contemporaries who are quietly bridging open source and an industry that exists to tackle global problems. ◕

 #### Three tips for building open coalitions